 Like much of the coastline on the island, water conditions are typically mild and suitable for swimming, albeit often with a bit of wind chop.
 There can be a little floating seaweed at times, yet rarely enough to be bothersome.

-Groves of the hardy thatch palm (Coccothrinax inaguensis), which is endemic to the Turks and Caicos and Bahamas, can be found along the coast west of Three Marys Cays.
+Groves of the hardy thatch palm (Coccothrinax inaguensis), which is native to the Turks and Caicos and Bahamas, can be found along the coast west of Three Marys Cays.
 These little palms offer scenic patches of shade.